LordDashMe/php-static-class-interface/README.md

 - A simple package that convert a service class into a static-like class.

+## Requirements

-- Requires a PHP version of 5.6 and up.
+- PHP version from 5.6.* up to latest.

 ## Install